Topic: Governo local

 The workshop is intended for cities or counties that are in the early stages of developing a comprehensive and balanced local housing strategy.
 Participants will:

-• Share their local housing challenges and policies with other participating localities and Housing Solutions Lab facilitators to obtain feedback
+• Share local housing challenges and policies with other participating localities and Housing Solutions Lab facilitators to obtain feedback

 • Identify options for strengthening local housing strategies and improving coordination across departments and agencies